Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

-The main computational issue for KEPs is how to find an optimal solution in each round.
-If $\ell=2$, we can transform, by keeping the ``double'' arcs, a computability graph $G$ into an undirected graph $D=(V,E)$ as follows.
+{An important} computational issue for KEPs is how to find an optimal solution in each round.
+If $\ell=2$, we can {apply a well-known transformation (see e.g.~\cite{RSU05}) that only keeps the ``double'' arcs of a compatibility graph $G$.
+Namely} we transform $G$ into an undirected graph ${\hat{G}}=(V,E)$ as follows.
 For every $u,v\in V$, we have $uv\in E$ if and only if $(u,v)\in A$ and $(v,u)\in A$.
-It then remains to compute, in polynomial time, a maximum matching in $D$.
-If we set $\ell=\infty$, a well-known trick works (see e.g.~\cite{ABS07}).
+It then remains to compute a maximum matching in {$\hat{G}$}, which can be done in polynomial time~\cite{Ed65a}.
+If we set $\ell=\infty$, {another} well-known trick works (see e.g.~\cite{ABS07}).
 We transform $G$ into a bipartite graph $H$ with partition classes $V$ and $V'$, where $V'$ is a copy of $V$.
 For each $u\in V$ and its copy $u'\in V'$, we add the edge~$uu'$ with weight~$0$.
-For each $(u,v)\in A$, we add the edge $uv$ with weight~$1$.
-Now it remains to find in polynomial time a maximum weight perfect matching in $H$.
-However, for any constant $\ell\geq 3$, the situation changes, as shown by Abraham, Blum and Sandholm~\cite{ABS07}. \begin{theorem}[\cite{ABS07}] If $\ell=2$ or $\ell=\infty$, we can find an optimal solution for a KEP round in polynomial time; else this is \NP-hard. \end{theorem}
+For each $(u,v)\in A$, we add the edge~$uv$ with weight~$1$.
+Now it remains to find in polynomial time a maximum weight perfect matching in~$H$.
+However, for any constant $\ell\geq 3$, the complexity changes, as shown by Abraham, Blum and Sandholm~\cite{ABS07}.